The information has been obtained from printed

 autobus et trains en Algarve ne sont pas pratiques pour les

 handicapés.
-La plupart des autobus ont des marches élevées a
+Certains des bus ont des marches élevées a

-nous appelons un ‘autocar’ (autobus de long parcours) étant
+appelons un ‘autocar’ (autobus de long parcours) étant utilisés

-utilisés sur les parcours locaux; ceux-ci naturellement ont
+sur les parcours locaux; ceux-ci naturellement ont des

-des marches raides.
-Par contre, les autobus du «GIRO» à Albufeira
+marches raides.
+Par contre, les autobus du «GIRO» à Albufeira et

-et aussi de 'Vai e Vem' en Portimão et les autobus 'A Onda' á
+aussi de 'Vai e Vem' en Portimão et les autobus 'A Onda' á Lagos,

 majorité des voyageurs.
-Ils existent accès pour fauteils roulants.
+Ils existentent accès pour fauteils

 Pour les trains, la combinaison de quais de gare